BernardDev/Synthesizer-directory/README.md

 > [INFINITE SCROLLING](https://github.com/BernardDev/Synthesizer-directory) <br>

-On the main page images pop-up from both sides with CSS animations.
+On the main page images pop-up from both sides with [CSS Animations](#).
 When the limit has been reached of the fetched synths a new batch is fetched on observing the last element.
-To make this happen I utilized Intersection Observer.
+To make this happen I utilized [Intersection Observer](#).
 There was also a need for a reference to the an actual DOM element, therfore UseRef was explored (together with UseCallback).

 <br>

 > [STYLED COMPONETNS](https://github.com/BernardDev/Synthesizer-directory) <br>

 Making this frontend gave me the chance of exploring more tools in my styling toolbox.
-Since I am working in React, Styled Components seemed fitting.
+Since I am working in React, [Styled Components](#) seemed fitting.
 It blends in so well with React's inner working and is nice to combine with Sass.

 <br>